carolineshipley/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The graph [Outcomes Based on Goal] (kickstarter-analysis/Theater_Outcomes_vs_Launch.png at main · carolineshipley/kickstarter-analysis (github.com)) shows that the percentage of successful campaigns for Subcategory Plays starts at 76% successful for goals less than $1000 and decreases reaching 20% successful on the range $25000 to $29999.
+The graph [Outcomes Based on Goal] (https://github.com/carolineshipley/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png) shows that the percentage of successful campaigns for Subcategory Plays starts at 76% successful for goals less than $1000 and decreases reaching 20% successful on the range $25000 to $29999.
 At the range $15000 to $19999 the percentage of successful is equal the percentage of failed campaigns.

 Between $35000 to $44999 successful percentage becomes higher that percentage failed again, but after that it declines drastically reaching close to 0% on goals higher than $45000.